Skip to content

 Everyone knows Mille Plateaux.
-I don’t know many other musicians interested in experimental music that weren’t influenced by something in their catalog.
+I don’t know many other musicians interested in experimental music that weren’t influenced by something in their catalogue.
 Lesser known (it seems to me) is the sublabel of Mille Plateaux, Ritornell.
-All except 5 of their 32 releases came out between 1999 and 2001, and almost all of those were packaged in this very clean, white, reverse-board, triple-foldout all-board package with a traditional text-only design – changing only the text color and information (for the majority of the releases) from release to release.
+All except 5 of their 32 releases came out between 1999 and 2001, and almost all of those were packaged in this very clean, white, reverse-board, triple-foldout all-board package with a traditional text-only design – changing only the text colour and information (for the majority of the releases) from release to release.
 To someone who appreciates CD packaging and concept, it’s a beautiful thing.

 First is the most unusual and profuse, Interferences Are Often Requested: Reverse Tendency As Parts Become Nearly Nothing by Stilluppsteypa.
 Stilluppsteypa is fascinating to me, mostly because I have no idea what they’re doing.
 It always sounds different, but most often like an engine – or a scene – from a distance.
 Little is repeated, but it’s wavering, and there’s movement somewhere inside.
-You see the scene – the neon lights, the steam coming from the street – the light in the window, the heads moving behind the frosted windshield.
+You see the scene – the neon lights, the steam coming from the street – the light in the window, the heads moving behind the frosted windscreen.
 A cab is idling on the corner, and the person across the street hasn’t moved for the last 15 minutes.
 This is just the outside – when the music changes to focus on something more specific – maybe on the inside – it’s all the more unsettling and incredible.

 Second – Undirected / Dok by Christophe Charles – plunges into an entirely different setting.
 There’s vision, there’s movement, there’s pure and direct definition, and most importantly randomness.
 It stands out with its unprocessed (or nearly) field recordings and digital collage – mixing, creating a purist soundscape purposefully random.
 Who’s really controlling this, though?
 There are bubbles of echoes, deepened pianos, a flurry of max/msp-guided processing and overturned fx, devotion to noise and then silence, microscopic ambient, and shudders – then suddenly you’re walking through a market, or stepping off a bus at your home stop.
 Nothing is predictable, and honestly I think this CD changes every time I listen to it.
 When the bells start, sounding as if they’re on a mountain in Tibet, it’s something else.